 Limited pathways to move through an organization and excessive administrative work are common issues in larger organizations and can contribute to clinician burnout.

 |Time-consuming administrative work||Time is focused on patients|

 |Long-term position commitments||Flexibility to explore locations and environments|

 |In many cases, a requirement to be on-call||Ability to maintain work-life balance|

-6: We’re with you every step of the way.
+At D&Y, we’re with you every step of the way!

 You bet!
 Locum tenens is a fantastic choice for residents because it provides unparalleled flexibility with the benefit of experiencing medical practices across the country.
-You’re free to “find your footing” and gain deeper knowledge from some of the best physicians and healthcare facilities.
-Simply, you learn from the best and aren’t tied down to one location.
+You’re free to “find your footing” and gain deeper knowledge from some of the best clinicians and healthcare facilities.
+You get to learn from the best, without being tied down to one location.
 All of these benefits translate into one very impressive CV.

 Note: This blog was originally published on 12/26/2021 and was updated on 8/25/2022.